-Convert unit or dict of units or dimensions to a dict of base dimensions dimensions
+Convert unit or dict of units or dimensions to a dict of base dimensions dimensions get_group(name, create_if_needed=True) Return a Group.

-- name (str) Name of the group to be - create\if\needed (bool) If True, create a group if not found.
+- name (str) Name of the group to be - create_if_needed (boo1) If True, create a group if not found.
 If False, raise an Exception.
 (Default value = True)